Niraj1995/House-Price-Prediction/README.md

 	of variables with the target variables/skewness if present in the numerical varibles.

 2. Feature Engineering:-
 	i.
 Feature Creation:- The Temporary Variable like the Year Variable.
-3 New Variable were generated The Age of the House from the time the house was build till the time it was sold The Age of the House from the time the house was modified till the time it was sold The Age of the House from the time the Garage was build till the time it was sold
+3 New Variable were generated .
+		The Age of the House from the time the house was build till the time it was sold.
+		The Age of the House from the time the house was modified till the time it was sold.
+		The Age of the House from the time the Garage was build till the time it was sold.

 	ii.
 Missing Value Treatment:
 		For Numerical Variable:- The missing value was replaced with Median or Mode incase of numerical variable because of outlier present.